vghfr/Mindustellar/README.md

 - Groundbreaker: Fires a large beam that can burn and deals a lot of damage.
 - Orbital Strike: Calls in a missle strike to your current location/selected location, however, a array of sattellites are required to use this function

+## Infastructure
+### Sattellites
+Sattellites are required to support things like Orbital Strike, Survey Scanners, and Orbital Laser Drill.

+### Survey Scanners
+Survey Scanners are used to determine resources on a undiscovered sector, as on the additional planets, these details are not shown.